PLEASE KINDLY NOTE:

 4. All document must be original or certified copy from issuing government/private agency and also must be legalized by State Chancellery OR Swiss Federal Chancellery OR State Chamber of Commerce and Industry (Depends on types of Documents) before translation or submitting at Royal Thai Embassy.

-5. The document must be translated by a professional translator in Switzerland who has been produced translation which has been legalized by Royal Thai Embassy before.
+5. The document must be translated into one of the Swiss national languages (g, f, i) by a professional translator in Switzerland who has been produced translation which has been legalized by Royal Thai Embassy before.
+(Please contact our legalization seciton for translators contact 031 970 3428)

 6. The document must be less than 6 months old (after legalization) at the time the document is submitted at Royal Thai Embassy.